lsst-sqre/sqr-088/index.md

 1. Install the Jupyterlab machinery on top of a supplied container.
    This is the way we're currently doing it, and it can be adopted for a two-Python configuration.
-   Currently, we install everything into the `rubin-env` conda environment, but we could instead create a new conda environment for the JupyterLab runtime, with whatever version of Python is desirable, and install whatever JupyterLab needs into it.
+   Currently, we install everything into the `rubin-env` Conda environment, but we could instead create a new Conda environment for the JupyterLab runtime, with whatever version of Python is desirable, and install whatever JupyterLab needs into it.
    This creates a larger environment than the current status quo (as will all of these approaches) but is conceptually straightforward.

    A drawback of this method is that we have to tailor our installation approach to fit the base container.